maikelbos0/VDT/jquery-dropdownlist.MVC/README.md

 ## Features

-- Automatically binds to your viewmodel when POSTing your form
+- Automatically binds selected values to your viewmodel when posting your form
 - Single- and multiselect support
 - Search text for autocomplete or filtering